 The implementation of PhreeqcRM in FEFLOW is not as fast as other published reactive transport codes [e.g., 50].
 The performance of the coupling is hampered by the automated time stepping algorithm (predictor-corrector) in the implicit solution of solute transport.
-With an explicit coupling to PhreeqcRM, the algorithm greatly reduces the transport time step after each reaction step due to abrupt changes and discontinuities in the concentration fields that result from the chemical reactions.
+In the coupling to PhreeqcRM, the algorithm greatly reduces the transport time step after each reaction step due to abrupt changes and discontinuities in the concentration fields that result from the chemical reactions.

 Figure 7: MoMaS results from 2D advective cases: (a) X3, easy case at time 1000; (b) X2, medium case at time 1000; (c) CP1, hard case at time 2000; (d) same as (c) calculated with refined mesh.